 Least Expensive Alternative

 Dental insurance also has something called, “least expensive alternative treatment.”
-This phrase means that, your plan may not offer any coverage for expensive treatments or procedures, but they will cover the least expensive alternative.
+This phrase means that, your dental plan may not offer any coverage for expensive treatments or procedures, but they will cover the least expensive dental treatment alternative.
 It may not be the best option for your oral health, but the cheaper option is what they will cover.
 It is best to discuss with your dentist the best option for you.

 Some dental insurance plans may not cover any preexisting conditions that you had previous to joining that plan.
 This can be difficult because they may still require treatment.
 Try to find a plan that allows you to still receive treatment for a preexisting condition or talk to your dentist about what other options you have.